Sequential Order Numbers for WooCommerce: Top Plugins & Custom Setup (2026)

 Frequently Asked Questions (FAQs)

-Why are WooCommerce order numbers not sequential?
+Why are my WooCommerce order numbers not sequential by default?